Skip to main content

 1939

 The hotel was officially opened by King George VI and Queen Elizabeth on May 29, during their Royal Tour of Canada.
+The Fourteenth Floor had been specially designed just for their stay.
+They also enjoyed a civic lunch in the ballroom during their visit.

 LEARN MORE